SquadFM/Squad-Field-Manual/README.md

 ### Sudden FPS Drops/Stuttering
+- This appears to be a Linux specific bug that occurs when a new map loads.
+There's a thread on [Github](https://github.com/ValveSoftware/Proton/issues/938).
-- If you get a bad framerate after loading into a map or changing graphics settings, try opening the console and typing in "HighResShot 320x200" (without the "").
+- If you get a bad framerate after loading into a map or changing graphics settings, try opening the console and typing in "HighResShot 320x200" (without the " ").
 This command takes a screenshot, which causes some sort of a soft graphical reload that can solve the performance issue.
 - Every time you execute HighResShot, a screenshot is being saved into the folder below.
 If you set the "Screenshots" folder to read-only, you don't have to remember to delete these screenshots.
     - Under Linux: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Local Settings/Application Data/SquadGame/Saved/Screenshots/
     - Under Windows: %localappdata%\SquadGame\Saved\Screenshots\